icoz69/icoz69.github.io/index.md

 ---

 ## About Me
-I am a scientist at Tencent (Shanghai), working with [Dr. Gang Yu](https://www.skicyyu.org/).
+I am a tenure-track Assistant Professor and Principal Investigator at  [Westlake University](https://en.westlake.edu.cn/faculty/chi-zhang.html), where I lead the AGI Lab.
+Before joining Westlake University, I worked as a scientist at Tencent.
 I obtained my Ph.D. degree at the School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore, where I worked under the supervision of [Prof. Guosheng Lin](https://guosheng.github.io/).
 I also work closely with [Prof. Chunhua Shen](https://cshen.github.io/) and [Prof. Rui Yao](http://faculty.cumt.edu.cn/ruiyao/en/index.htm) in research.
 I was recognized among [2023 Top 2% Scientists by Stanford University](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/6).

-I will be joining [Westlake University](https://en.westlake.edu.cn/faculty/chi-zhang.html) as an Assistant Professor (PI) and establish AGI lab in Fall 2024.
 **We have numerous positions available for PhD students, postdoctoral researchers, visiting students, and research assistants.
 Interested candidates are welcome to email me for inquiries.**

 ## Research Interests